Cousins returns to Vikings quarterback room after quarantine

-Setting up a Plexiglas barrier around his seat was one idea he’s considered.
-Even ”meeting outside under a goal post in January” was an extreme measure he said he’d be willing to take to avoid another absence related to the NFL’s COVID-19 protocols.

-Getting vaccinated would make all that easier, of course, and Cousins acknowledged the league’s strong encouragement – still short of an outright mandate – for players to do so.
-He gave no indication he would reconsider his decision not to get vaccinated, which he called ”a very private health matter.”

-”I’m at peace with where I’m at, and I’ll follow the protocols vigilantly,” Cousins said Thursday after being activated from the COVID-19 reserve list.
-He completed the NFL’s required five-day quarantine for unvaccinated players deemed a high-risk close contact with an infected person.
+EAGAN, Minn.
+(AP) — Minnesota Vikings quarterback Kirk Cousins was activated Thursday from the COVID-19 reserve list after completing the NFL’s required five-day quarantine for unvaccinated players deemed a high-risk close contact with an infected person.

-Cousins said he tested negative six times since rookie Kellen Mond’s positive test raised the possibility of exposure.
+Admittedly frustrated by the rarity of him missing practice, Cousins vowed to go to even greater lengths to create social distancing and avoid another absence — even if it means setting up Plexiglas around his seat or “meeting outside under a goal post in January.”

+As for getting vaccinated, as the league has urged, Cousins described his stance as “a very private health matter” but declined to elaborate further.

 “I do believe that as a leader of the team it’s very important to follow the protocols to avoid this close contact, because that is what it’s going to come down to,” Cousins said.

+He later added: “I’m at peace with where I’m at, and I’ll follow the protocols vigilantly.”

 The Vikings also activated Nate Stanley, bringing their quarterback cadre much closer to full strength after a tenuous stretch of practices in the early portion of camp.
-Mond remained on the reserve list and away from the team.
+Rookie Kellen Mond, the player who tested positive, remained on the reserve list and away from the team.

 “I worked on my own, did all the virtual meetings, was able to do the best I could with the situation we had.
 I do believe the protocols work, and that’s why I believe I didn’t have COVID after being in a meeting room like that, because the mask and the social distancing works,” Cousins said.